 I was addicted to food.
 I didn’t blame my friends and family for eating what they wanted.
 I didn’t blame the restaurants for serving yummy food.

 I had to admit that I had a problem and make MYSELF accountable for MY OWN actions.
 I removed temptation by not buying stuff in the first place.
 I added therapy and exercise.
 I eventually won.
-But it will be something I have to watch and monitor the rest of my life.
+But I will have to watch and monitor it for the rest of my life.

 So I do apologize for this: I’m sorry we live in a culture of victim-blaming.